 In cutaneous lupus erythematosus, areas of hair may be lost.
 Hair loss may be permanent if the hair follicle is completely destroyed.
 Cutaneous lupus erythematosus can affect people who have or do not have systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more (SLE, or simply lupus), a disorder in which antibodies or cells produced by the body attack the body's own tissues (called an autoimmune disorder).
 Systemic lupus erythematosus affects various organs throughout the body and can cause widespread nonscarring hair loss.
 In cutaneous lupus erythematosus, hair tends to be lost in patches and scarring or permanent hair loss can occur.

 Male-pattern or female-pattern baldness can occur when anabolic steroids are used.
-Chemotherapy drugs typically cause anagen effluvium.
-Other prescription drugs (for example, drugs used to treat high blood pressure, acne, thyroid disorders, seizures, or blood thinners) typically cause hair loss by inducing a telogen effluvium.
+Chemotherapy drugs typically cause disruption of the growing phase that causes loss of anagen hairs (anagen effluvium).
+Other prescription drugs (for example, blood thinners and drugs used to treat high blood pressure, acne, thyroid disorders, or seizures) typically cause hair loss by inducing a telogen effluvium.